-Intersect Traffic Pty Ltd has been engaged by GWH to prepare a Traffic and Parking Assessment Report for a proposed Child Care Centre on proposed Lots 307 - 310 Robert Road, Lochinvar.
-The site is currently vacant rural land but is within the Lochinvar Urban Release area (Lochinvar URA) and has been zoned as a local business centre to service the Lochinvar URA.
-The child care centre will operate as long day care centre operating between 6.30 am and 6.30 pm Mondays to Fridays and will cater for up to 128 children with approximately 25 staff.
-The site is immediately south of the proposed Lochinvar Shopping Village for which a separate development application and traffic impact assessment report has been undertaken.
+Intersect Traffic Pty Ltd has been engaged by GWH to prepare a Traffic and Parking Assessment Report for a proposed mixed use retail development on proposed Lot 1001 on the corner of Springfield Drive and Robert Road, Lochinvar.
+The site is currently vacant rural land but is within the Lochinvar Urban Release area (Lochinvar URA) and has been zoned commercial to accommodate a local shopping precinct / village to service the Lochinvar URA.
+The development includes a supermarket, a stage 2 future commercial building and a tavern.
 The proposed development plans for the site are provided within Appendix 1.

-Access to the development will be via the recent extension of Robert Road as part of the yet to be completed Lochinvar URA Road network in accordance with the approved Lochinvar URA structure plan which was supported by a Traffic Impact Assessment report (URaP-TTW September 2012 v10).
-This report anticipated residential on the site however in terms of total traffic generated by the Lochinvar URA and noting most of the traffic generated by the development is internal traffic already considered in the study as trips to and from work it is reasonable to conclude that subject to the road network being constructed in accordance with the structure plan it would have sufficient capacity to cater for the proposed development.
+Access to the development will be via the yet to be constructed Lochinvar URA road network in accordance with the approved Lochinvar URA structure plan which was supported by a Traffic Impact Assessment report (URaP-TTW September 2012 v10) which anticipated retail / commercial development on the site therefore it is reasonable to conclude that subject to the road network being constructed in accordance with the structure plan it would have sufficient capacity to cater for the proposed development.
 The aim of this assessment is to determine the likely impact of the proposal on the adjacent existing local and state road network as a result of the additional traffic generated by the development.